RiccardoTancredi/GameofLife/README.md

     <img src=plot_analysis/lifespan_fit_625.png width=152>
 </div>

 We are also interested in checking how the *average* lifespan varies with respect to the nativity.
-By varying the nativity in the range ($5\%, 98\%$) and averaging across 1000 games on each nativity we get the following graph.
+By varying the nativity in the range ( $5$%, $98$% ) and averaging across 1000 games on each nativity we get the following graph.
 The data for this graph was generated in `many_nativities.py`.

 <div align="center">
     <img src=plot_analysis/nativity_lifespan.png height=202>

 </div>

-We see that the lifespan hits a maximum around $40\%$ (in particular, the maximum value obtained corresponds to a nativity of $37.5\%$).This result is not unexpected, considering that a new cell is born if $3/8 = 37.5\%$ of its neighbours are alive, as observed [in this blog post](http://www.nathanieljohnston.com/2009/06/longest-lived-soup-density-in-conways-game-of-life/).
+We see that the lifespan hits a maximum around $40\%$ (in particular, the maximum value obtained corresponds to a nativity of $37.5\%$).This result is not unexpected, considering that a new cell is born if its fraction of alive neighbours is $3/8 = 37.5$% of its neighbours are alive, as observed [in this blog post](http://www.nathanieljohnston.com/2009/06/longest-lived-soup-density-in-conways-game-of-life/).
 *This analysis was performed in the* `lifespan.py` *notebook.*

 ### Asymptotic occupancy

 As the grid evolves, occupancy decreases until the grid enters a loop.
 We can take the average occupancy during this loop and see how it behaves with respect to the initial nativity.
-For this purpose, we ran the game with nativities between $5\%$ and $98\%$, using 300 different initial configurations for each nativity and calculating the asymptotic occupancies.
+For this purpose, we ran the game with nativities between 5% and 98%, using 300 different initial configurations for each nativity and calculating the asymptotic occupancies.
 The data for this analysis was generated in `nativity_occupancy.py`.
 One can see the behaviour of the data in the following plot:

 <div align="center">
     <img src=plot_analysis/nativity_occupancy.png height=280>